buttonsrtoys/mvvm_plus/README.md

 removed.
 (To register multiple models with a single widget, check out [MultiRegistrar](https://pub.dev/packages/registrar#registering-models)).

-To make a ViewModel inherited, simply change the default location:
+As with the View class, to add a model to the widget tree, simply change the default location to `Location.tree`:

 ```dart
 Registrar<MyModel>(